kylekrause3/LearnOpenGL/README.md

 Notes are provided for manual building with CMake and Visual Studio.

 https://github.com/glfw
-- Compile with CMake, build with Visual Studio
+- compile with CMake, build with Visual Studio
 - put *glfw3.lib* in the ./lib/ foler
 - put *glfw3.h* in the ./include/GLFW/ folder (if it doesn't exist then make it)